NHS Hot Topics, Current Affairs & Medicine Wider Reading For MMI Interviews 2026

 The obesity crisis in the UK is a pressing health concern, characterised by a high prevalence of obesity among adults.
 Key factors contributing to this issue include lifestyle choices, environmental influences, and genetic predispositions.
 The crisis has significant health implications, leading to reduced life expectancy and increased risk of various diseases.
 Addressing obesity involves public health initiatives like the sugar tax, NHS health campaigns, and mandatory calorie labelling in restaurants.
 Ethical considerations and the role of healthcare professionals in managing obesity are also critical aspects of this challenge.

-👉🏻 Read more: Obesity Ethics in 2024 For MMI Interviews
+👉🏻 Read more: Obesity Ethics For MMI Interviews

 The NHS Pharmacy First Initiative, launched on January 31, 2024, represents a significant shift in the UK's approach to healthcare delivery.
 This innovative program empowers community pharmacists across England to diagnose and treat seven specific common conditions, including acute otitis media, impetigo, infected insect bites, shingles, sinusitis, sore throat, and uncomplicated urinary tract infections in women.
 By allowing pharmacists to supply prescription-only medications where clinically appropriate without a GP visit, the initiative aims to enhance patient access to healthcare, alleviate the workload on general practices, and streamline the process of managing minor conditions.